 (d) There is no other vehicle in the PVPA, whose priority resulting from its active direction indicators, would prevent a LCP by the ALKS according to national traffic rules.

+3 Initiation of a regular lane change shall only be permitted for a vehicle of Category M1 or N1.

 Paragraph 5.2.6.5.2.3., amended to read:

 5.2.6.5.2.3.
 A lane change procedure shall not start within the first 3 seconds following the start of the MRM intervention, unless an earlier sooner initiation is required either in order to reach a minimal risk target stop area (e.g. when the hard shoulder is ending ahead or in case of failure) or if the lane change manoeuvre can be performed with a criticality equal to that of a regular lane change.